Brandon Crawford Player Props: Giants vs. Royals

-On Friday, Brandon Crawford (coming off going 0-for-3) and the San Francisco Giants face the Kansas City Royals, whose starting pitcher will be Brad Keller.
-First pitch is at 4:35 PM ET.
+After going 0-for-3 in his most recent game, Brandon Crawford and the San Francisco Giants face the Kansas City Royals (who will hand the ball to Brady Singer) at 4:05 PM ET on Saturday.

 Brandon Crawford Game Info & Props vs. the Royals